 Bilateral economic cooperation is extremely close.
-Germany is Slovenia’s most important trading partner by far, accounting for over 20 percent of the country’s foreign trade.
-Germany is one of the main foreign investors in Slovenia and one of the main recipients of Slovene exports.
-Some 570 German companies and enterprises with German investors are active in Slovenia.
-These directly employ some 8 percent of the Slovene workforce, account for almost 15 percent of turnover and are responsible for 20 percent of all exports.
-The German-Slovene Chamber of Industry and Commerce celebrated its 10th anniversary in 2016.
+Germany is Slovenia’s most important trading partner by far, accounting for 19 percent of the country’s foreign trade.
+It is also one of the principal foreign investors in Slovenia.
+The German-Slovene Chamber of Industry and Commerce promotes economic cooperation.

 A cultural agreement between Germany and Slovenia has been in force since 1993.